andrey-p/playbooks-in-the-dark/README.md

 Other systems (as they get added) will have their own license text in their `system.json` file.

-All code in this repo is by Andrey Pissantchev, licensed under MIT.
+All code in this repo is licensed under MIT.